 Bowmen of Ardleigh Havering Essex

-The Bowmen of Ardleigh celebrated their 60th anniversary in 2013.
+The Bowmen of Ardleigh celebrate their 70th anniversary in 2023.
 We are quite an old club as archery clubs go and one of the oldest in Essex.

 Following Archery GB requirements we do have a dedicated fully CRB checked Welfare/Safeguarding Officer for our younger or vulnerable members, Also please be aware that our Club subscribes to Archery GB’s policies regarding the safety of children, vulnerable adults and equal opportunities.